suki-workshop/suki-workshop.github.io/shared_task.md

 # Call for Shared Task

 We plan to host two shared tasks: UnifiedSKG and FinQA.
 We accept system descriptions of our shared tasks as workshop submissions.
+Please check the [Call for Paper](https://suki-workshop.github.io/cfp) for paper submission details.

 Both shared tasks have the same timelines:

 - **April 15, 2022**:             Shared Task Track Submission deadline
 - **April 9-April 29, 2022**:     Review period